4D Object By Change - Customizing the algorithm

 # Load test data

-analysis = py4dgeo.SpatiotemporalAnalysis("synthetic.zip")
+analysis = py4dgeo.SpatiotemporalAnalysis(zip_file)

 [4]: